MichalD96/JS-Master/README.md

 ```

 `file` is an object containing file name (with extension), absolute file path and file extension.
-`customFilter` callback allows you for advanced file filtering
+`customFilter` callback allows you for advanced files filtering

 <hr>
 <br>